-The Downtown San Jose Farmers’ Market, presented by Excite Credit Union in association with Kaiser Permanente, is located on South First Street between San Salvador and William streets.
-It’s less than a 15-minute walk from any point downtown.
+The Downtown San Jose Farmers’ Market is presented by Excite Credit Union in association with Kaiser Permanente.
+This year the Market is on South First Street, between San Carlos and San Salvador streets, in the SoFA District, less than a 10-minute walk from any point downtown.

-You’ll find fresh, seasonal produce from more than 20 regional growers selected by our partners at the Pacific Coast Farmers’ Market Association.
-There are also several hot food options for a quick, yummy lunch.
-You can also shop at special artisan vendors booths as well.
+You’ll find fresh, seasonal produce from a variety of regional growers selected by our partners at the Pacific Coast Farmers’ Market Association.
+There are also several hot food options for a quick, yummy dinner.
+You can also shop at the many special artisan vendors brought to the market by SJDA.
+For more details check out PCFMA’s live list of farmers and food vendors attending the market that is updated daily.

 Excite is a relatable, jean-wearing, never-boring, highly-caffeinated credit union.
 We’re made up of smart, friendly people who feel it’s our responsibility to take care of the neighborhoods we live in.
 And we want to give everyone the chance to build a financially stronger future – because together is the only way to step up to better.